docker/docs/datacenter/ucp/2.0/reference/cli/images.md

 ---
+description: Verify the UCP images on this node
+keywords: docker, dtr, cli, images
 title: docker/ucp images
-description: Verify the UCP images on this node
-keywords:
-- docker, dtr, cli, images
 ---

 Verify the UCP images on this node